-THIS DEED OF GUARANTEE is made on 21 November 2017 by KBC Bank NV (the "Guarantor") in favour of (1) the Relevant Account Holders (as defined in the Deed of Covenant referred to below), (2) the holders for the time being of the Warrants (as defined below) and (3) the Accountholders (as defined in Clause 1 (B) below).
+THIS DEED OF GUARANTEE (the "Deed of Guarantee") is made on 21 September 2018 by KBC Bank NV (the "Guarantor") in favour of (1) the Relevant Account Holders (as defined in the Deed of Covenant referred to below), (2) the holders for the time being of the Warrants (as defined below) and (3) the Accountholders (as defined in Clause 1 (B) below).
 Each Relevant Account Holder, each holder of a Warrant is a "Holder".